dswd/zvault/docs/man/zvault.1.md

 ### Path syntax

 Most subcommands work with a repository that has to be specified as a parameter.
+If the given repository path is absolute, this path will be used as is.
-If this repository is specified as `::`, the default repository in `~/.zvault` will be used instead.
+If the given path is relative, the repository will be located in `~/.zvault/repos`.
+If the path is empty (specified as `::`), the default repository in `~/.zvault/repos/default` will be used.

 Some subcommands need to reference a specific backup in the repository.
 This is done via the syntax `repository::backup_name` where `repository` is the path to